 Minoan Civilization was highly advanced.
 Four-story buildings were common in Knossos and the city had a well-developed aqueduct and plumbing systems.
 Pottery and art recovered from Knossos contain intricate details not seen in older works, while the city’s role in politics and education is reflected in the discovery of tablets and devices such as the Phaistos Disc.

-During the 15th century BC, a giant volcanic explosion ripped apart the island Thera.
+During the 15th century BC, a giant volcanic explosion ripped apart the island of Thera.
 The resulting destruction was said to cause the destruction of Knossos, marking the beginning of the end of the Minoan period.
 While Crete rebuilt itself, Knossos was no longer the center of the ancient world.

-Is The Minotaur the Son of Minos?
+Is the Minotaur the Son of Minos?

 The Minotaur’s creation was a direct consequence of the arrogance of King Minos and how he offended the sea god Poseidon.
 While technically not the child of Minos, the king felt responsible for him the same as any son.